valentin-muller26/Organization-and-annotation-of-eukaryote-genomes/README.md

 - `TE_landscape_distance.pdf`: TE landscape showing divergence from consensus sequences
 - `TE_landscape_age.pdf`: TE landscape showing estimated insertion age in million years

+## 5. Gene Annotation with MAKER
+The goal of this step is to generate gene annotations using MAKER by performing evidence-based gene prediction that integrates transcriptomic evidence, protein homology, and ab initio predictions.

+### 5.a Generate and configure MAKER control files `05a_maker_setup.sh`

+This script generates the four control files required by MAKER and automatically configures the main parameters in `maker_opts.ctl`.

+The control files generated are:
+- `maker_opts.ctl`: Main configuration file with all annotation parameters
+- `maker_bopts.ctl`: BLAST and filtering options
+- `maker_evm.ctl`: Evidence modeler weights
+- `maker_exe.ctl`: Paths to external executables

+**Parameters modified in maker_opts.ctl:**
+- `genome`: HiFiasm_Lu1_primary.fa
+- `est`: Trinity transcriptome assembly from Sha accession
+- `protein`: TAIR10 representative gene models and UniProt plant reviewed proteins
+- `model_org`: disabled (empty value to save computational time)
+- `rmlib`: HiFiasm_Lu1_primary.fa.mod.EDTA.TElib.fa (TE library from EDTA)
+- `repeat_protein`: PTREP20 database
+- `augustus_species`: arabidopsis
+- `est2genome`: 1 (enabled)
+- `protein2genome`: 1 (enabled)
+- `cpus`: 1 (MPI handles parallelization)
+- `alt_splice`: 1 (enabled)
+- `TMP`: Path for temporary files storage

+### 5.b Run MAKER with MPI `05b_run_maker.sh`
+The annotation is performed using MAKER version 3.01.03 with MPI for parallel processing and requires the modules OpenMPI version 4.1.1 and AUGUSTUS version 3.4.0.
+The annotation combines evidence from transcriptomic and protein alignments, repeat masking using the EDTA TE library, and predictions using Augustus.

 ## List of the tools used

 | Tool | Version |